-Author has written 10 stories for Star Wars, Pokémon, Kingdom Hearts, Bleach, Fullmetal Alchemist, Legend of Zelda, Star Wars Rebels, Yu-Gi-Oh, and Digimon.
+Author has written 11 stories for Star Wars, Pokémon, Kingdom Hearts, Bleach, Fullmetal Alchemist, Legend of Zelda, Star Wars Rebels, Rise of the Guardians, Yu-Gi-Oh, and Digimon.

 Stories Currently in Development:

 Twitch Syndrome- Thank you to everyone who's looked at it, and especially whomever recommended it on TvTropes!
 To have my story there is truly an honor and a privilege.
 I'm currently in the process of working things out so that it's worthy of that title.
 Thank you for all of your support!

 Hours of the Night - A rewrite of Yu-Gi-Oh that will hopefully take all of the animes and mangas and work them together into a single cohesive storyline that stays true to the original spirit and concepts of the show.
 This is a long term project, and it'll probably be awhile before I get it released.